AllstaRawR/FILFY/README.md

 * `Nether's Follower Framework` and `Swiftly Order Squad` combine to allow you to build that M.M.O. party in Skyrim like you've always wanted.
 * `Simple Hunting Overhaul` and `Simple Fishing Overhaul` work with `Immersive Equipment Displays` to make these activities both fun and useful for the first time.
 * `Trade and Barter` and `Trade Routes` both mean that merchants now have a different inventory and price than you are used to.
 Solitude sure must have a lot of taxes to justify these prices...
+* Inns are adjusted based off location and occupancy, sometimes all the rooms might be rented out!

 </details>